alphauslabs/dd-fmt/README.md

 ## Length

 A DD should be sufficiently detailed but short enough to actually be read by busy people.
 The sweet spot for a larger project might be around 10-20ish pages.
-If you get way beyond that, it might make sense to split up the problem into more manageable sub problems.
+If you get way beyond that, it might make sense to split up the problem into more manageable sub-problems.
 It should also be noted that it is absolutely possible to write a 1-3 page DD, even a single-pager.